Flamenco/stackeditpro/Features.md

 ### Page-Names Extension

-We added a syntax for adding titles to your pages without having the page name added to the table of contents.
+We added a syntax for adding titles to your pages without needing to use a heading.
+This results in the page name not getting added contents, and allows for a page-title style.

 You can put a title between `[` and `]`, followed by a blank line.
 ```